Share

 • Interconnection of language and culture - the languages and dialects are strongly tied with the cast and class in Indian society.
 Further, there is a variation in language and dialects that evolve as we progress from one region or community to the next.

-Indian languages play a significant role in the perpetuation of the regional epics, tales, cultures and ethos.
+Indian Official languages play a significant role in the perpetuation of the regional epics, tales, cultures and ethos.
 Preserving native languages will contribute towards conserving the histories of countless people of India.

 quiz corner